jcsu1835/AESPA/README.md

 ## Batch Run
 Typically, SPACE calculations consist of multiple steps.
 The first step will be a steady-state calculation to produce restart files.
 The next step will be a transient calculation or another steady-state calculation.
 That is, the calculations are connected each other.
 AESPA can perform these multiple calculations automatically.
 Users just prepare the right inputs for AESPA in the batch run mode.
+While calculating, users can watch the convergences of all variables in the Plot data files in real time.
 The following image shows a example:

 ![alt text](images/batchRunWithConvergenceCheck.png)